 Discussions between policymakers, practitioners and researchers will identify evidence gaps and tailor research to these needs.
 All MA students will be encouraged to engage with and contribute to future conferences and may choose to evaluate the experience and learning as part of their assessed work.

 The programme is available either as a full-time programme over one year or part time over two years.
 The duration of the full time course is three semesters (one calendar year starting in September).
 You will attend weekly lectures and seminars during term time: Semester 1 - September to December and semester 2 - February to May.

 The final dissertation/professional practice independent project will be completed between June to September.
 You will also be expected to attend the annual conference organised by the Centre for the Study of Modern Slavery as part of one of the modules: Modern Slavery and Human Trafficking: Policing, Policy and Practice.

 Assessment includes a variety of methods such as written coursework, policy reviews, case studies and presentations.

 - Postgraduate Certificate – successful completion of 60 credits

 - Postgraduate Diploma – successful completion of 120 credits without the dissertation

-- MA – successful completion of 120 credits plus 15,000 word dissertation/professional practice report
+- MA – successful completion of 120 credits plus 15,000 word dissertation/work based research report

 - Students will have access to the resources of the Centre for the Study of Modern Slavery